RiazSamir/30-Day-Microsoft-Challenge-/Daily-Notes/Day-23 Mini Project 2.md

 Who - Who was involved?
 - User: John Doe
 - Host: soc-project-samir-vm-01
-- No other user accounts were observed executing PowerShell or related suspicious activity at the time of investigation.
+- No other user accounts were observed executing PowerShell or related suspicious activity at the time of investigation (*Figure 4*)

 What - What happened?